nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Add more animations

 * Phani Teja Kantamneni
+	* Implement enemy health decline/death as it comes into contact with the items placed in it's path
+	* Implement observer design pattern, when the enemy crosses the finish line
+	* Design and implement level 3.

 ### 3. What tasks are blocked waiting on another team member?
 * Phani was having issues placing items in a location relative to the player's coordinates.